Indian Spices: The Hidden Story of Portuguese Foods Global Influence

 It wasn’t all one way though.
 India benefited with goods from across the Portuguese empire being brought in and infused into the country’s culture.
-Portuguese architecture was adopted in many of the homes with use of terracotta roofs and even the famous blue tiles, called azulejos.
+Portuguese architecture was adopted in many of the homes with the use of terracotta roofs and even the famous blue tiles, called azulejos.
 Interestingly, a special type of azulejo was made based on Indian textile patterns that featured Hindu symbols, animals, and plants called aves e ramagens (meaning ‘birds and branches’).

 In food provisions, potatoes, tomatoes, cashews, squash, and various other fruits and vegetables were introduced to India thanks to the new trade route.
 Even chili and sweet peppers, now ubiquitous in Indian cuisine, weren’t available prior to The Discoveries.
 However, produce wasn’t the only foodstuff brought over.
 Libations such as wine (red and vinho verde) were introduced for both cooking and personal enjoyment.

 Traditional cooking techniques were also left behind, such as the one used in vindaloo, a curry dish made with vinegar and garlic that not only marinates the meat in order to tenderize tough cheap cuts, but creates a tangy sauce that is infused with garlic flavor.
 The name, vindaloo, actually derives from the Portuguese words for wine (vinho) and garlic (alho).
 Meat wasn’t all that was used.
 In some dishes, the tradition of using blood and offal such as livers and hearts has left behind, what’s called sarapatel (which means “confusion”).
 Another would be the use of eggs in sweets like the Goan layered pudding bebinca, a dessert that would do any Portuguese sweet tooth proud.